mstevetodd/EngineDriver_Home/docs/configuration/preferences.rst

 Filter Roster
 """""""""""""

-Enter text into this preference to only show roster entries with names containing that text only.
+Enter text into this preference to only show |ROSTER| entries with names containing that text only.

   .. note::
     :class: note-ed-hidden-title